kailash-manasarovar/statement/docs/timeline/2024/april.md

 - Posey Parker (Kelly Jay Keen) is coming to do a Let women Speak event in Madrid in May.
 - I apply to volunteer and be a steward.
+- I'm accepted.
-- I'm also planning to speak too.
+- I'm also planning to speak.

 ## The trumpet teacher in Dénia